 Joy first heard about our services and the technology available to help her in her day to day life, when we held an information event near her St Austell home.
-Joy learnt about all of the gadgets available to support her around the home, including a memory stick player which allows her to listen to a series of audio books, a talking clock, ReadEasy reading machine and scanner and liquid level indicator which is used to stop the overfilling of cups, mugs and kitchen accessories.
+Joy learned about all of the gadgets available to support her around the home, including a memory stick player which allows her to listen to a series of audiobooks, a talking clock, ReadEasy reading machine and scanner, and liquid level indicator which is used to stop the overfilling of cups, mugs and kitchen accessories.

 “My eyesight went gradually and it could have been very isolating,” said Joy who enjoys going to weekly exercise classes, regular church events, local women’s groups and the Trefoil Guild a senior branch of Girlguiding.